Major tech firms, internet providers clash over US net neutrality rules

 Providers say they strongly support open internet rules and will not block or throttle legal websites even without legal requirements.

-But some providers have said paid prioritization may make sense at times, citing self-driving cars and healthcare information.
+But some providers have said paid prioritisation may make sense at times, citing self-driving cars and healthcare information.

 The Internet Association said it was "open to alternative legal bases for the rules, either via legislative action codifying the existing net neutrality rules or via sound legal theories offered by the commission."